pkivolowitz/CSC4730-Fall-2023/README.md

 * Requirements are spelled out in each specification.

-* Any deviation from the specification results in penalties.
+* Any deviation from the specification likely results in penalties.

 * Generating even a single warning during building your own code will result in a 10 percent penalty.